Slashgear/portfolio/README.md

 # portfolio
-Personal portfolio for explainings projects I worked for.
+Personal portfolio for explaining projects I worked for.